freeverseio/laos-public-docs/guides/how-to-with-api/collection-setup.md

 ```

 Make sure to store these addresses:
-- `contractAddress`: Your uERC721 contract address on the target chain
+- `contractAddress`: Your uERC721 contract address on the target chain.
+This is the only address that external users will interact with.
-- `laosAddress`: The underlying sibling collection in LAOS
+- `laosAddress`: The underlying sibling collection in LAOS.

 ### Full code example